 Gross profit margin is the most fundamental profitability metric, showing how much money remains after covering the direct costs of producing your product or service.
 This margin reflects your pricing power, production efficiency, and competitive position in the market.
 It's calculated by subtracting Cost of Goods Sold (COGS) from revenue, then dividing by revenue.

-Understanding gross margin is crucial because it determines how much money is available to cover operating expenses, pay taxes, service debt, and generate net profit.
+Understanding gross margin is needed because it determines how much money is available to cover operating expenses, pay taxes, service debt, and generate net profit.
 Businesses with higher gross margins have more flexibility in their operations and greater ability to absorb unexpected costs or economic downturns.

 | Software/SaaS | 75-95% |